The old saying ‘better safe than sorry’ has never been more important.

 A little bit of prevention can go a long way and save you lots of misery and heartache.
 That’s why it pays to think twice before using your phone in your car or truck, on a train or tram, in a lift or aeroplane because the radiation is multiplied in metal surroundings.

-Our next generation is at risk of multiple stupidity by business and governments not considering the cost to our future generations still waiting to be born.
+Our next generation is at risk of business and governments not considering the cost to our future generations sort of like an ostrich bias, sticking your head in the sand so you don’t have to look at the problem.

 It’s a pity they don’t look at prevention as a long term investment.

-The NBN roll-out of fibre is a good investment, so get connected if you can.
+The NBN roll-out of fibre is a good investment, it’s also good to get connected if you can.

 We are not told Wi-Fi is the snake in the grass.
 It will bite you and it will hurt.
 Would you let your kids play in the grass if you knew a snake was living there.
 Wi-Fi is not quite the same as a snake because it takes many bites before the danger is exposed or the damage done.
-But like snakes, Wi-Fi is best kept a long way away from your precious ones and your precious parts, like your brain and your heart.
+But like snakes, Wi-Fi is best kept a long way away from your precious ones and your precious parts, like your brain, your heart and your reproductive system.

-The old saying “better safe than sorry” is now more important then ever.
+Being wiser is a wise move.
 Don’t let being connected overtake common sense.
 It doesn’t matter how much money you make if you’re not alive or your kids are not alive to benefit from your hard work.

 Thanks to Don Maisch PhD from EMFacts Consultancy for sharing and Lennart Hardell, MD, PhD, Associate Professor Department of Oncology, University Hospital, Orebro, Sweden and Michael Carlberg, MSc, Department of Oncology, University Hospital Orbero, Sweden, authors of the Nov 17 Update.